This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The night before your surgery:

 - You may need to stop eating and drinking for several hours before your surgery.
-Ask your caregiver for more information on when you should do this.
+Ask your healthcare provider for more information on when you should do this.

 The day of your surgery: